rod-trent/Copilot-for-Security/Prompts/Entra.md

-Tell me about Lee Majors most recent failed sign-in
+'Tell me about Lee Majors most recent failed sign-in '

-Why was Lee Majors prompted for MFA?
+' Why was Lee Majors prompted for MFA? '

-Create a lifecycle workflow for new hires in the Marketing department that sends a welcome email and a TAP and adds them to the All Users group.
+' Create a lifecycle workflow for new hires in the Marketing department that sends a welcome email and a TAP and adds them to the All Users group. '

 1.  `SecurityEvent  `